 Contested divorces may require court intervention or alternative dispute resolution options like mediation or arbitration.
 Your Keller divorce lawyer will help advise you on what the best options are given your unique preferences and concerns.
 Once you have determined your ideal outcome, it is time to begin the process.

 Prior to considering filing for divorce in Texas, there is a prerequisite question to ask: do I qualify to file for divorce in Texas?
 In order to qualify to file for divorce, you must have been a resident of Texas for a minimum of 6 months and will file in your county of residency, so long as you have lived there for a minimum of 90 days.
-If you moved to Texas 1 year ago but moved to Tarrant County just 2 months ago, an additional 30 days may be necessary before you can file.
+If you moved to Texas 1 year ago but moved to Tarrant County just two months ago, an additional 30 days may be necessary before you can file.

 Filing for divorce begins with identifying which county you live in.
 If you are in Keller, your county is Tarrant, and your divorce begins with a properly drafted filing being submitted to the Tarrant County Clerk.